-As Program Officer for Cost and Coverage, Amy Shefrin works with program staff, grantees, and key stakeholders to develop new ideas and practical solutions to policy questions.
-She works on a wide range of projects, including efforts to maximize enrollment in coverage, inform implementation of health reform in New York State, expand safety net providers, innovate new models and payment arrangements, leverage federal options for high-need populations, and pursue emerging opportunities.
+As Program Officer at the New York State Health Foundation (NYSHealth), Amy Shefrin works with program staff, grantees, and key stakeholders to develop new ideas and practical solutions to policy questions.
+She manages projects related to NYSHealth's work on empowering health care consumers to better advance the needs of patients and consumers in the health care system.
+She has worked on a wide range of projects, including efforts to innovate new models and payment arrangements, maximize enrollment in coverage, address the needs of undocumented immigrants, inform implementation of health reform in New York State, expand safety-net providers, leverage federal options for high-need populations, and pursue emerging opportunities.

 Ms. Shefrin holds a Bachelor of Arts degree from New York University and a Master of Public Administration degree from Columbia University's School of International and Public Affairs.